 Include a current list of the candidate’s teaching activities, including the type of teaching, the section number, name, and size of the courses, or the number of students receiving one-on-one instruction taught during the last five years.

 Information about awards to past students and/or publications or employment of past students is also relevant.

-A total of no more than eight pieces of evidence of the candidate’s best work in each area of research/creative activity and teaching output should be included in the dossier.
+A total of no more than eight pieces of evidence of the candidate’s best work should be included in the dossier.